 Loans marked “partially pre-funded” have not been pre-funded or disbursed in full.
 Zomia must secure additional lender contributions to meet the total funding need.
 In either case, loan funding provided by lenders can only be used to support student loans, and lenders are linked to the students they support for loan repayment.
 Lenders can search for pre-funded and partially pre-funded loans from Zomia’s student roster.

+No. Although students repay you after they graduate, the act of lending to a Zomia student is still philanthropic in nature, especially if you adjust for inflation over time.
 Forfeiting profit enables students to borrow with peace of mind at an affordable rate.
-Neither Zomia nor its lenders profit from a student’s financial need.
+Neither Zomia nor our lenders profit from a student’s financial need.

-No. Although the act of funding a Zomia loan is philanthropic in nature, it is not tax-deductible because lenders receive repayments after a student finishes school.
-While full repayment is not guaranteed, Zomia employs a rigorous underwriting process and repayment pooling (among other mechanisms) to reduce the risk of loss to individual lenders.
+No. Although the act of funding a Zomia loan is philanthropic in nature, it is not tax-deductible because you receive repayments after a student finishes school.